nartawak/flutter-workshop/docs/workshops/01_punk_api/04_theme_assets.md

 ### Images

 For now, we have displayed images from the Rest API with the widget `Image.network('url')`.
+Now, we are going to use `Image.asset` to display embedded image.

 - download this image
   <a download="punkapi.png" href="/04_theme_assets_download/images/punkapi.png" title="punkapi">
   punkapi.png
   </a>

 - create a `assets/images` directory and add this image inside

 ```